pkuislm/PJADV-Font-Maker/README.md

 # PJADV-Font-Maker

-Tool that can create siicified font which is suitable for PJADV engine.
+Tool that can create specified font which is suitable for PJADV engine.

 Tested with タラレバ as in what if stories